profess-dev/profess/website/source/user-guide.md

 user-guide/modify
 ```

-Most users will only requre the ``profess.System`` class.
+Most users will only require the ``profess.System`` class.
 The relevant commands fall into three categories:

 * {doc}`building a new system <user-guide/build>`;
 * {doc}`inspecting the system <user-guide/inspect>`;